Helter Skelter (scenario)

-A major part of the evidence was the testimony of Family member Paul Watkins.
-Watkins, who was not involved in the crimes, presented the vision in full form.
+A major part of the evidence was the testimony of Paul Watkins, a Family member uninvolved in the crimes and who presented the vision in full form.
 Though the defendants were convicted on all charges of conspiracy and murder, various parties have argued for other motives of the murders.
 Writers, police detectives, attorneys involved with the case, and perpetrators have contended that the crimes were copycat killings, revenge for a bad drug deal, or a combination thereof.

 Background

-As assembled by Vincent Bugliosi, the evidence of the vision indicated that Charles Manson had been predicting racial conflict for some time before he used the term "Helter Skelter".
-It was at a gathering of the Family on New Year's Eve 1968, according to Paul Watkins, that Manson first used it.
-This was at Myers Ranch, near California's Death Valley.
-The apocalyptic scenario, as limned by Watkins, had Manson as the war's ultimate beneficiary and its musical cause.
+As assembled by Bugliosi, the evidence of the vision indicated that Manson had been predicting racial conflict for some time before he used the term Helter Skelter.
+According to Paul Watkins, he first used the term at a gathering of the Family on New Year's Eve 1968 at Myers Ranch, near California's Death Valley.
+The apocalyptic scenario had Manson as the war's ultimate beneficiary and its musical cause.
 With the Family, Manson would create an album whose songs would bear messages as subtle as those he had heard in songs of the Beatles.
 These would draw the "love"—the hippies in Haight-Ashbury— to join the family.